Nama-Sankirtan

 योग याग क्रिया धर्माधर्म माया | गेले ते विलया हरिपाठी || ३ ||

-Yoga, sacrifice, rituals, dharma-adharma, maya - all dissolve into the Haripath.
+Yoga, sacrifice, rituals, dharma and adharma, maya: all dissolve into the Haripath.

 This is the verse where Dnyaneshwar clears the table.
 Yoga, sacrifice, ritual, dharma, adharma, maya: six categories that span the entire spiritual and moral universe.
 He names them all, and then, in four words, he says they have dissolved into the Haripath.
 Not been destroyed.
 Dissolved.
 The way salt dissolves in water, losing its separateness but not its existence.
 Every drop of the ocean now tastes of salt.
 Every moment of the devotee's life now tastes of the Name.

-If you have been collecting practices, if your shelf holds half-finished spiritual books and your cushion carries dust, if you feel the fatigue of too many paths and not enough arrival: this verse is not scolding you.
-It is telling you where all those paths were going.
+If you have been collecting practices, if your shelf holds half-finished spiritual books and your cushion carries dust, if you feel the fatigue of too many paths and not enough arrival: this verse does not scold you.
+It tells you where all those paths were going.
 They were going here.
 They dissolve here.
 Not wasted.
 Absorbed.
 Carried home.

 Verse 4